zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

         http://localhost:10011/discovery/api/v1/staticApi

-    Discovery Services requires authentication.
-If the API Mediation Layer running on your local machine, the user ID is `eureka`, and the password is `password`.
+    The Discovery Service requires authentication.
+If the API Mediation Layer is running on your local machine, the user ID is `eureka`, and the password is `password`.

     This example uses the [HTTPie command-line HTTP client](https://httpie.org):